m3m0r7/rubyvm-on-php/README.md

 The RubyVM on PHP is implementation RubyVM written in PHP 100%.
-RubyVM has not completely documentation and I was referred [Ruby source code](https://github.com/ruby/ruby) when contributing this project.
+Completely documentation not exists how to implement RubyVM and I was referred [Ruby source code](https://github.com/ruby/ruby) when contributing this project.

 _Notice: This project is very ultra super hyper maximum experimental implementation_